You don't have to be as long in the tooth as we Boomers are to realize that most everybody relates in a big way to the stars of their own generation.

-Teeth?
-Nowadays Richard Dreyfuss is more likely to be seen in a role with teeth in a glass at bedside rather than in the mouth of a marauding monster.
+Nowadays Richard Dreyfuss is more likely to be seen in a role with teeth in a glass rather than in the mouth of a marauding monster.

-Nowadays if Henry Winkler, who has starred in his own reverse mortgage commercial as well as played granddads, were to fling his arms aside at a mirror, the only perfection he'd likely achieve would be a perfect dislocation of his shoulder.
+Nowadays if Henry Winkler - who has already starred in his own reverse mortgage commercial - were to fling his arms aside at a mirror, the only perfection he'd likely achieve would be a perfect dislocation of his shoulder.

 You'd have to have been an older Boomer in the late 1960's to understand how The Graduate was the youth movie of 1967.
-Here was a pre-long hair depiction of youthful alienation from American culture and values that struck late teens and twentysomethings as being just where they were head-wise back in the day.
-Dustin Hoffman played the role as an befuddled but appealing everykid buffeted between uncertain messages from a well-meaning neighbor's "Plastics" to a not-so-well-meaning Mrs. Robinson's "Gymnastics?," and the film even provided a fairy tale fix ending to allay our smoldering post adolescent angst, at least for the moment.
+This was a pre-long hair era depiction of youthful alienation from American culture and values that struck we pre-long hairs as being just where we were head-wise (pre-long hair and otherwise) back in the day.

-Dustin Hoffman, of course, went on to one of the most distinguished careers in the modern history of motion pictures, but how do young people see him today?
-As Ben Stiller's Dad and granddaddy of Ben Stiller's brood in Meet the Fochers and Little Fochers.
+Dustin Hoffman, of course, went on to one of the most distinguished careers in modern motion pictures, but how do young people see him today?
+As Ben Stiller's Dad and granddad of Ben's brood in Meet the Fochers and Little Fochers.

-I suppose we of the Baby Boomer era should be happy when we see Dreyfuss, Winkler, Hoffman and others like Albert Brooks and Billy Crystal --- though now cinematic grandpappies all --- still active, sometimes starring, and for the most part going strong.
-And we are.
+We of the Baby Boomer era should be happy when we see Dreyfuss, Winkler, Hoffman and others like Albert Brooks and Billy Crystal --- though now cinematic grandpappies all --- still active, sometimes starring, and for the most part going strong.

 Of course, hah, look at them!